bocadilloproject/bocadillo/CONTRIBUTING.md

 #### Debugging the docs site

-There may be times when the documentation site does not seem to behave properly.
-For example, the sidebar may not display the correct items.
+It may happen that the documentation site does not seem to behave properly.

-Your first reflex should be to open your browser's dev tools and check for any errors.
-VuePress errors generally give enough clues as to what's been wrong.
+You should first open your browser's dev tools and check for any errors.
+VuePress errors generally give enough clues as to what's wrong and how you can fix it.

 If there is an issue with VuePress' hot-reloading, you need to close the current tab and open a fresh copy of the docs site in a new tab.